walkerdigital/jquery.pwstrength.foundation/README.md

 The jQuery Password Strength Meter is a plugin for Zurb Foundation 5 that provides rulesets for visualy displaying the quality of a users typed in password.

 Forked from ablanco/jquery.pwstrength.bootstrap - all I've done is change the outputted syntax

+Available on GitHub as pwstrength-foundation

 Dual licensed under the MIT and GPL licenses.